 Four Reasons Passing a Truck Can Be a Deadly Maneuver

-Passing a semi-truck on the highway is much riskier than traveling behind it.
+The risk of being involved in a truck accident while passing a semi on the highway is greater than traveling behind it.
 Consider these ways that you and your passengers are at risk whenever you attempt to pass a big rig:

 - Blind spots.
 Your car may have one or two blind spots, but a semi has far more—and passing requires that you spend at least a few moments in all of them.
 The rear of the trailer (where you wait to pass) is nearly impossible for the trucker to see, and there are huge spaces along the side of the trailer that the truck’s mirrors can’t reach.

 - Tire blowouts.
 You’ve probably seen one or two of those huge pieces of rubber on the side of the highway.
 Those used to be one of the many tires keeping a big rig on the road.
 Multiple tires per trailer may seem safer, but it actually increases the odds that a tire will blow—making the truck swerve unexpectedly into the neighboring lane.

 - Wind shear.
 Contrary to what most people think, commercial trucks are actually harder to control in high winds.
 The trucks may be heavy, but the high walls of the trailer are like a ship’s sails, pushing and pulling the truck in the wind.
 If the trailer is empty, the risk of a truck sideswiping neighboring cars increases even more.